israel-dryer/Raspberry-Pi-LCD-1602/README.md

 Instructions for setting up your Raspberry Pi to accept the LCD1602, as well as hooking up your LCD1602 and running a test program

 ## (2) End of the World Timer
-You should be prepared for the end... you can be with this Raspberry Pi 'End of the World' timer.
+You should be prepared for the end... you can be with this Raspberry Pi **End of the World** timer.

 ![image](02-Timer/timer.jpg)